Chance the Rapper: 2012–2015: Acid Rap and The Social Experiment

-In July 2012, Bennett appeared on American rapper Childish Gambino's sixth mixtape, Royalty, on the track "They Don't Like Me".
-Gambino would go on to ask Bennett to join on his first concert tour of North America as his opening act.
+In July 2012, Bennett appeared on Childish Gambino's sixth mixtape, Royalty, on the track "They Don't Like Me".
+Gambino asked Bennett to join him on his first concert tour of North America as his opening act.

 On April 30, 2013, Bennett released his second mixtape, Acid Rap, on DatPiff.
 The record has been downloaded over 1.5 million times.
-Bennett enlisted guest appearances from Twista, Vic Mensa, Saba, BJ the Chicago Kid, Action Bronson, Childish Gambino and Ab-Soul.
+He got Twista, Vic Mensa, Saba, BJ the Chicago Kid, Action Bronson, Childish Gambino, and Ab-Soul to make guest appearances.
 Acid Rap was well received by critics.
 At Metacritic, the mixtape received an average score of 86, based on 21 critics, which indicates "universal acclaim".
 It was nominated for Best Mixtape at the 2013 BET Hip Hop Awards.
 On May 6, 2013, the song "Paranoia" (produced by Nosaj Thing), after initially being featured as a hidden track on Acid Rap, was released as a contribution to Yours Truly and Adidas originals' "Songs from Scratch" series.
 In June 2013, Bennett was featured in a commercial for MySpace as part of their relaunch, alongside fellow American rappers Mac Miller, Pharrell Williams and Schoolboy Q, among others.
 In July 2013, Acid Rap debuted at number 63 on the Billboard Top R&B/Hip-Hop Albums chart, due to downloads on iTunes and Amazon.
 In August 2013, Bennett performed at the Chicago music festival Lollapalooza.
 Acid Rap was listed on multiple 50 best albums of 2013 lists, including 26th for Rolling Stone, 12th on Pitchfork's list, and ranked 4th by Complex.
 It was also listed as one of NPR Music's 50 Favorite Albums of 2013.
 Bennett began his Social Experiment Tour in Champaign, Illinois, on October 25, 2013, lasting until December 19, 2013.

 In March 2014, Bennett appeared in a shoppable online video for Dockers, promoting the brand's spring line, in which Bennett talks his style, love for creating music, and how it feels to live in Los Angeles.
 On May 5, 2014, XXL revealed Bennett was included in their annual freshman class, alongside fellow up-and-comers Isaiah Rashad, Ty Dolla $ign, Rich Homie Quan, Vic Mensa, August Alsina, Troy Ave, Kevin Gates, Lil Bibby, Jon Connor, Lil Durk and Jarren Benton.
 During Fall 2014, Bennett and other artists participated in Verge Campus tour.
 In November 2014, Bennett was presented Chicago's "Outstanding Youth of the Year Award" by Mayor Rahm Emanuel.